A PRIVATE-PUBLIC PARTNERSHIP AGAINST HEALTH CARE FRAUD

 Program participants will learn how to:

 This program contains 10 live sessions over three-days.
 Participants need to attend live to earn credit.
-You can see the 2022 agenda below as an example of the types of presentation given during this virtual program.
+You can see the 2023 draft agenda below.
+Speakers and topics will continue to be updated.

 Dues paying Member Organizations and National Government Liaisons can designate up to two tuition-free registrations per virtual program.
 Platinum Supporting Members can designate one tuition-free registration per virtual program.
 State-based Government Liaisons agencies receive three tuition-free registrations* to use throughout the year.
 State Medicaid Fraud Control Units receive tuition-free benefits through the National Association of Medicaid Fraud Control Units (NAMFCU).